ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 Notes:

 - You will need a Unity Account to complete this task.
 There is a link in the instructions
--
+- When loading the editor select version 2019.4.7f1

 [Select this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and follow the instructions on the Unity Manual page for installing the Unity Hub and the Unity Editor.

 ### Install Xcode

-1. [Select this link](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) and follow the instructions on the Unity Manual page for installing the Unity Hub.
+1. [Select this link](https://developer.apple.com/download/release/) and follow the instructions on the Unity Manual page for installing the Unity Hub.

 ### Install Android SDK